wavebreaker-lucas/esg_gp_be/README-DATA.md

 ### Layer-Based Aggregation of Inputs (`sum_by_layer`)

-**Note:** This endpoint operates on the raw *input* data (`ESGMetricSubmission`) and provides a sum of those inputs per layer.
+**Note:** This endpoint operates on the raw *input* data headers (`ESGMetricSubmission`) and provides a sum of values from their linked specific data models (e.g., `BasicMetricData`, `TimeSeriesDataPoint`) per layer.
 It is distinct from the final, potentially calculated values stored in `ReportedMetricValue`.

 The system supports aggregating raw metric *inputs* across different layers via the `sum_by_layer` endpoint: